ChrisThreadgill/pine-wellness/README.md

 Want to celebrate a win?
 Celebrate.

-From sharing different ways to mediate, venting about a frustrating situation at work, and celebrating L's or W's in your life with others.
+From sharing different ways to mediate, venting about a frustrating situation at work, and celebrating L's or W's

+Yes, we believe in celebrating your L's because when you fail you're at your best growth potential.

 ## pine